 Weaving the Arrow Tug Toy

 Th arrow shaft can be woven using either a simple square knot weaving pattern (as shown) or a simple simple spiral weaving pattern for an easy alternative.
 I used the square here, but if I was making it again, I might switch to a spiral instead for a rounded shaft.
 The slightly rounded shaped of a spiral tug might also be a little easier for neatly sewing into the heart.
-Not that the square was difficult.
-Just an option.
+Not that the square was difficult, but rounding is an option.

 Preparing the Materials

-To make a similar toy, you will need two long strips of clean dry fleece fabric (grey here) for the arrow shaft and additional scrap strips for the “feathers”, which we will add in the step below.
+To make a similar tug toy, you will need two long strips of clean dry fleece fabric (grey here) for the arrow shaft and additional scrap strips for the “feathers”, which we will add in the step below.

 The length and width of your strips are at your discretion to scale the arrow to the size of your pet.
 You can read more in our post about choosing and using fleece, and about tug toy size factors.
 The heavy weight grey fleece strips in the toy shown here were approximately 2m long x 4-5cm wide.
 Fortunately, when making a tug with fleece there is also no need to be too fussy about straight lines when cutting.
 Yay!